-Most of these publishers are traditional publishers, but I do have a few on this page that are hybrid publishers (half self-publishing and half traditional publishing) and also some that are self-publishers.
+Most of these publishers are traditional publishers, but I do have a few on this page that are hybrid publishers (half self-publishing and half traditional publishing).

 There are advantages and disadvantages to both routes to publication, so I’d advise you to do your homework on each publisher listed here, and also to decide beforehand what type of publisher you’re looking for.

 Zondervan is the gold standard of Christian publishing.
 They’re the best known and have been around for a long time (80 years!).
 If you’re looking for the highest quality, I would start here.
 They are a branch of Harper Collins, which gives you the power of one of the biggest publishing houses behind you.

 If you want me to namedrop a little bit, they’ve published Rick Warren, Rob Bell, and Hal Lindsey.

 They publish a variety of genres, including Christian children’s books, Christian fiction, and Christian nonfiction, including memoir.

 You should especially check out their new YA imprint Blink Young Adult.
 Blink is looking for “clean” YA, but that doesn’t mean they’re looking for innocence or avoiding tough topics.

 - “Move” by Greg L Hawkins and Cally Parkinson, a nonfiction book which surveys 1,000 churches to determine whether church goers are actually growing closer to Christ.

 - “The Mountain Midwife” by Laurie Alice Eakes, a novel about a woman who wants to abandon her family roots of midwifery to go to medical school.

 So Baker has 6 imprints, and each one publishes slightly different things.